-Lawton’s practice focuses on the acquisition and development of commercial real estate, business transactions, and land-use matters.
-Lawton has a wide range of experience in commercial leasing, property sales and purchases, and other commercial real estate matters.
+Lawton’s practice focuses on the acquisition and development of commercial real estate and business transactions.
+He has a wide range of experience in commercial leasing, property sales and purchases, eminent domain, and other commercial real estate matters.
 Lawton regularly performs real estate closings, loan modifications and title, survey and site plan review.
 He provides counsel regarding new business formations, corporate governance, contract drafting and negotiation, business disputes, and governmental compliance.
 He frequently drafts and negotiates purchase and sale agreements, easements, operating agreements, and various other real estate and corporate documents.
 His leasing experience includes office, medical office, restaurant and warehouse/industrial locations, as well as other specialty leases.
-Lawton also handles land-use matters dealing with rezonings, variances, stream buffer encroachments and other land use entitlements, and he regularly appears before governmental bodies and courts with respect to such matters.
+Lawton also handles land-use matters dealing with rezonings, variances, stream buffer encroachments and other land use entitlements; he regularly appears before governmental bodies and courts with respect to such matters.
 His practice is focused in metro Atlanta, though he represents clients throughout Georgia.

 Lawton has been selected for inclusion in the “Legal Elite” by Georgia Trend magazine.
 He is a member of the State Bar of Georgia and the Atlanta Bar Association, and is a past member of the executive committee of the Real Property Section of the State Bar.